qiaolinhan/ws-preprocess/README.md

 If you think its interesting, please star us :)

 **Building the environment**
-* Google compute platform on Linux
+* Install the Google compute platform on Linux
 ```
 # Create environment variable for correct distribution
 export CLOUD_SDK_REPO="cloud-sdk-$(lsb_release -c -s)"